dtkalla/dtkalla/README.md

 - 🌱 I’m currently learning how to adapt a single-page web application to work on mobile
 - 📫 How to reach me: email me at dkalla@marlboro.edu or message me on [LinkedIn](linkedin.com/in/daniel-kalla-496aa7234/)
 - 🍎 Background: before I started software engineering, I worked as a math and foreign language teacher.
 I'm fluent in Spanish and French!
 - 💔 I have half a heart, but I still enjoy hiking!
-I completed the [Camino de Santiago](https://www.responsiblevacation.com/ImagesClient/dtg-nc9430-caminoDeSantiago-FrenchWay-route-map.jpg), a 500-mile hike through Northern Spain
+In 2019, I completed the [Camino de Santiago](https://www.responsiblevacation.com/ImagesClient/dtg-nc9430-caminoDeSantiago-FrenchWay-route-map.jpg), a 500-mile hike through Northern Spain
 <!-- - 💞️ I’m looking to collaborate on ... -->